Published or Revised September 17, 2014

 “We are excited about having Coach Cossaboon take over our soccer programs,” said PJC President, Dr. Pam Anglin.
 “The beginning of soccer at PJC has been good for the campus and I believe good for the future of soccer in this area and we believe Coach Cossaboon will continue the success we’ve seen in the program.”

-In his five years at Ozarks, the Eagles made the American Southwest All-Conference tournament each year.
+In his five years at Ozarks, the Eagles made the American Southwest All-Conference tournament twice.
 During that time, fourteen players were named All-Conference, one was named ASC Offensive Freshman of the Year, two earned NSCAA All-Region honors, two players earned ESPN The Magazine Academic All-America honors, six players made the ASC All-Academic Team, three players were named to the Capitol One Academic All-American program, and the program overall won the 2012 NSCAA team academic award.

 “I appreciate this opportunity presented to me by Dr. Pam Anglin,” said Coach Cossaboon.
 “I’m excited at the combination of being able to work with quality young men and women simultaneously.
 It’s something I’ve done my whole life and I’ve missed it.
 The popularity of youth soccer in the area is great, too.
 In the past, I’ve reached out to help coaches and young people and I’m looking forward to making connections here.”

 Prior to leading the Ozarks’ men’s soccer team, he was head women’s coach at Southern Methodist University and the University of San Diego.
 He also served as assistant women’s coach at Gonzaga University.